IFTTT/ConnectSDK-Android/README.md

 After that, subsequent API calls will be user-authenticated:
 * `ConnectionApi#showConnection` will return Connection status for the user, whether it is `never_enabled`, `enabled` or `disabled`.
-* `ConnectionApi#disableConnection` can be used to disable a Connection.